GNOME/tinysparql/docs/reference/libtracker-sparql/performance.md

 ## Use TrackerSparqlStatement

-Using [class@Tracker.SparqlStatement] allows to parse and compile a query once, and reuse it many times.
+Using [class@SparqlStatement] allows to parse and compile a query once, and reuse it many times.
 Its usage is recommended wherever possible.